 Attaining John Muir Trail Permits

 One of the most challenging things about hiking the John Muir Trail is securing a permit for the hike.
 This highly competitive process sees more than 70% of permit applications denied and disappointed.
 To improve your prospects of getting permits, you should keep your group size as low as possible and allow as much flexibility in your departure dates as possible.

 If you wish to hike the JMT Southbound starting in Yosemite National Park, you will need to submit to a weekly lottery approximately 6 months before your planned departure date.
 Beginning in 2022, there is a $10 application fee every week you enter the lottery.
 Applying for the lottery allows you to choose one or all days of that week as possible starting dates.
 You can also choose the option to start at Happy Isles Trailhead or Lyell Canyon (Tuolumne Meadows) (both must have Donohue Pass eligibility)

-In past years you had the option of staying at Little Yosemite Valley for your first night after starting at Happy Isles, however this past year ALL Happy Isles permits required you to bypass Little Yosemite Valley.
+In past years you had the option of staying at Little Yosemite Valley for your first night after starting at Happy Isles, however since 2022, ALL Happy Isles permits required you to bypass Little Yosemite Valley.

 1. Happy Isles Trailhead: Happy Isles trailhead is the official start of the JMT and is the preferred starting point for most thru-hikers.
 If you start here, you will pass Half Dome, Nevada Falls, and other iconic Yosemite landmarks.